ategloc/Car-API/README.md

+# Simple Api for rating cars
+made for a job recruitment process

 ## Needed packeges: Flask, Sqlalchemy, psycopg2, requests
 `pip install Flask sqlalchemy psycopg2 requests`

 ## Use api from cloud:
-1. Use the endpoints on https://car-rental-api.herokuapp.com/
+1. Use the endpoints on http://my-car-api-660bfb627e8b.herokuapp.com/

 ## How to run the app:
 1. Install the needed packages
 2.
    1. If you want to use own database (postgreSQL advised) set it up, execute sql from file "sql/car.sql", then "sql/rate.sql" and fill up connection details in 'variables/db_variables.py'
+   2. RECOMMENDED
-   2. If you want to use my database, fill up connection details in 'variables/db_variables.py' with data proivided in the email.
+   If you want to use my database, fill up connection details in 'variables/db_variables.py' with data proivided in the email.
 3. Run the app by running the command `python -m flask -app main run`
 4. Use the endpoints on http://localhost:5000/